Lifestyle brand: Brand personality

 This is when a brand encompasses a consistent set of traits in which the consumer can relate.
 For example, Crossfit is a lifestyle brand which encompasses the idea of pushing yourself for your fitness.
 This idea is consistent on a global level.
 Through this lifestyle, consumers or participants have the opportunity to feel a part of a group of healthy, motivated fitness fanatics.

 Brand symbolism

 This is defined as the strong symbolism that a brand transmits to its consumers, which is adopted for its social benefits.
 It allows consumers to feel as though they can express themselves through a form of identity, whilst being provided with a sense of belonging to a group.
 For example, Tiffany & Co. are a jewellery brand which offer affordable and expensive, high-quality jewellery products.
-When a person sees a consumer wearing its product in public, that person may aim to own a piece of Tiffany & Co. jewellery themselves, with the aim to seek social benefits or fit into a particular group.
+When a person sees a consumer wearing its product in public, that person may aim to own a piece of Tiffany jewellery themselves, with the aim to seek social benefits or fit into a particular group.